 Programme inclusions

-- A personalised fashion industry placement
+- A personalised industry placement

-- Tutorials with an industry expert fashion tutor
+- Tutorials with an industry expert tutor

 - Support from a dedicated AIFS Abroad programme advisor